 What is IP Whitelisting?

-IP whitelisting helps limit access to your system during a Penetration Test.
-With the help of IP Whitelisting, businesses give access of the tools and software to specific IP addresses they consider trustworthy, and other IP addresses are directly blocked from using these tools or software.
-IP Whitelisting thus positively affects your automated security and ensures that each IP address accessing your tools is trustworthy and without any threats.
+IP whitelisting is a type of security measure that is used to restrict unauthorized access to a system or network.
+This is done by whitelisting IP addresses.
+With the help of IP Whitelisting, businesses can give access of the tools and software to specific IP addresses they consider trustworthy.
+This process helps block unauthorized users.
+IP Whitelisting enhances security and positively affects your automated security and ensures that each IP address accessing your tools is trustworthy and without any threats.

 How does IP Whitelisting Work?